 Last but most certainly not least is sunscreen: arguably the most important part of your summer routine.
 With the increase in heat also comes an increase in the strength and intensity of the sun’s rays.
 Just like any other time of year, you should be applying sunscreen every day, rain or shine, but it’s important to make sure you’re using the best and strongest sunscreen you can during the summer months.

 It’s critical to look for a sunscreen that has SPF 50, as well as PA+++.
 50 is one of the highest SPFs and provides the strongest protection, and the PA+++ in your sunscreen will keep dark spots from forming on the skin.
-We love the Missha Nearskin Dustless Defense Sun Block, because it checks all the summer skin care boxes.
-It has SPF 50 and PA+++, and it’s also formulated with botanical extracts to form a barrier against pollutants and free radicals.
-To top it off, it’s also super mattifying!
-Long story short, it’s a win-win-win.
+We love the Cell Fusion C Laser Sunscreen 100 SPF 50+/PA+++, because it checks all the summer skin care boxes.